 Once you’ve selected your shipping software, the real work of transforming your logistics operations begins.
 Implementation isn’t just about installing a program; it’s about integrating a new, smarter way of working into your daily processes.
 A successful rollout involves a clear setup plan, a commitment to ongoing analysis, and a strong support system to help you make the most of your new tool.
 Think of it as the start of a partnership that will continue to deliver value long after the initial setup is complete.

-Setting Up the System and Your Workflows
+Configuring Your System and Workflows

 The first step is to get the software configured to meet your specific needs.
 This process starts with defining what you want to achieve.
 Are you focused on reducing high-volume shipping costs, gaining better visibility into your supply chain, or simplifying how you manage inventory?
 Your implementation partner should work with you to map your current workflows and identify exactly where the software can create efficiencies.
 This isn’t about overhauling your entire operation overnight, but about making targeted improvements that reduce distribution and fulfillment costs and make your team’s job easier.